Power law convergence and concavity for the Logarithmic Schr\"odinger equation: Introduction

-The parabolic techniques such as the ones in \cite{Lio81, IsSa14 } also have issues.
-They typically rely on showing that the semilinear parabolic equation
+The parabolic technique such as the one in \cite{Lio81} also has issues.
+It typically relies on showing that solutions of the semilinear parabolic problem

-preserves $\log$-concavity, which is then inherited by a limiting (for $t\to +\infty$) stationary solution from a suitable initial datum; see Remark \ref{rem_Lions1981}.
-However, \cite[Corollary 4.7]{IST24} shows that $\log$-concavity is generally not preserved by \eqref{eq_parab_tec} for $f(u)=u\, \log u^2$ or $f(u)=u^q-u$.
+preserve $\log$-concavity, which is then inherited by a limiting (for $t\to \infty$) stationary solution from any $\log$-concave initial datum $u_0$; see Remark \ref{rem_Lions1981}.
+By \cite{GrKa99, IST24} $\log$-concavity is indeed preserved by \eqref{eq_parab_tec} with $f(u)=u\, \log u^2$ and, despite the super-linear behaviour of the reaction, blow-up in finite time does not occur, see \cite[Proof of (4.4)]{CLL15}.
+Unfortunately, however, for most initial data the corresponding solution of \eqref{eq_parab_tec} either blows-up or vanishes as $t\to \infty$ and it is not clear how to select a $\log$-concave initial datum producing a finite and nontrivial limit; see \cite[Remark 4.6]{GMS25} for some details.